Town takes $1m rates hit after mill closes

 In the 50/50 option, residential rates would rise by 16.1 per cent, while commercial and industrial rates would rise by 22.5 per cent.
 These figures assume that there is no alteration to the level of service planned for the district.

-Incorporated in these figures is a 1.8 per cent reduction in rates estimated from the development of a secure asbestos containment site at the old landfill near the Kawerau Transfer Station.
+Incorporated in these figures is an estimated 1.8 per cent reduction in rates from the development of a secure asbestos containment site at the old landfill near the Kawerau Transfer Station.
 The council is also asking for feedback on this plan.

 Ongoing development in the district has uncovered deposits of asbestos-contaminated material and the council thinks it is likely that additional deposits will be unearthed.